LaurentLoi/Tool-Box/README.md

 ### Get started:

-A message use 3 parameters to display :
+A message uses 3 parameters to display :
 - _messageTitle$ `Title of your modal`
 - _messageBody$ `Body of your modal`
 - _purpose$ `Purpose of your modal, to know which message type to display`

-Module comes with 4 messages types :
+The module comes with 4 messages types :
 #### With action:
 - CONFIRMATION message